FabricMC/fabric-docs/develop/sounds/custom.md

 title: Creating Custom Sounds
 description: Learn how to add and use a new sound with the registry.
 authors:
-  - Earthcomputer
-  - JR1811
+  - earthcomputer
-  - JamiesWhiteShirt
+  - hydos
-  - Yanis48
+  - jamieswhiteshirt
-  - hYdos
+  - jr1811
   - magistermaks
   - matthewperiut
   - natanfudge
+  - yanisbft
 ---

 ## Preparing the Audio File {#preparing-the-audio-file}